ElektraInitiative/libelektra/doc/dev/backend-plugins.md

 The current phase is communicated to the backend plugin (and any other plugin) via the global keyset.
 The current phase can be retrieved via the `elektraPluginGetPhase` function.

+### `parentKey`

+The key `parentKey` that is given to the backend plugin as an input at various points, must be treated carefully.
+Currently, _all_ modifications to this key will be propagated to the `parentKey` that was used to call `kdbGet`.

+The name of the `parentKey` is marked read-only and therefore cannot be changed.
+The value and metadata can, and in some cases must be, changed.
+In future this may be restricted further to ensure a more structured communication.

 ### Operation `get`

 The `get` operation is mandatory and all backend plugins must implement it.